hobg0blin/web-production-2/week5/assignment.md

 ### Option 1: Object Story (assignment_story in the [starter code](https://drive.google.com/file/d/1Ogj5CTEg5Ha4EEQuG7NaijXLV35h9dck/view?usp=sharing))
 - Using the starter code, create your own array of at least 5 objects each that writes a short story
 - (Or whatever you’d like - you could write a series of recipes, or a poem, or a list of complaints, or mad libs)
-- Each object should have least **four** key/value pairs, like - `[{noun: ‘dog’, adjective: ‘brown’, verb: ‘ran’, adverb: ‘quickly’}]`
+- Each object should have least **four** key/value pairs, like - `[{noun: ‘dog’, adjective: ‘brown’, verb: ‘ran’, adverb: ‘quickly’}]` - come up with your own keys and values
 - Use a for loop over the array in the `showElements()` function to add your keys and values to the container
 - In the HTML, add an input for your extra keys so you can add to your array
 - Update the addItems() function to add your extra keys
 - Feel free to add your own CSS styles
-- Bonus points if you use document.querySelector on the added elements to change the HTML (add an onclick handler, change a style)
-- Bonus points if you use an array as a key value and iterate over that
+- Bonus points: use an array as a key value and iterate over that; use the getRandomItem() function to make it randomized; use a querySelector() to add an onclick function or change the HTML

 ### Option 2: Image Collage (assignment_img in the [starter code](https://drive.google.com/file/d/1Ogj5CTEg5Ha4EEQuG7NaijXLV35h9dck/view?usp=sharing))
 - Using the starter code, create your own array of at least 5 objects with image sources and attributes